 - Learners have access to a bi-weekly training allowance through the program

-Bridging to Employment (BECS) Program
+Bridging to Employment- Immigrant (BE-I) Program

-- BECS is an employability program offered by the Antigonish County Adult Learning Association (ACALA) in partnership with Career Connections Nova Scotia Works, the Department of Community Services, and the Department of Labor and Advanced Education.
+- BE-I is an employability program offered by the Antigonish County Adult Learning Association (ACALA) in partnership with Career Connections Nova Scotia Works and the Nova Scotia Office of Immigration.

 - There is no cost to learners to participate in this program.